Product Design // User Research @ Pearson

 Avg.
 TAM Rating

-Learners experience a personalized instruction journey, starting with a pre-assessment.
-Course content is tailored to what each student needs to work on to master a concept or skill.
-Student performance dictates the adaptive practice within each module and provides optimal support for each individual.
+Learners experienced a personalized instruction journey, starting with a pre-assessment.
+Course content was tailored to what each student needed to work on to master a concept or skill.
+Student performance dictated the adaptive practice within each module and provided optimal support for each individual.

-The learning experience addresses personalized content, recognizing where students excel and where they struggle, remediating students at the exact moment, and in the precise method, they need - accelerating proficiency.
+The learning experience addressed personalized content, recognized where students excelled and struggled to best remediate students at the moment and in the precise method they needed it, thereby accelerating proficiency.

-Micro-interactions that take place as a student works through a problem will ensure students get the right help at the right time, to foster motivation and success.
+Micro-interactions that took place as a student worked through a problem ensured students got the right help at the right time, to foster motivation and success.

-RIO (working title) is a developmental math courseware currently in development, designed to help students progress through dev math content efficiently and successfully so they can move on to credit-bearing math courses.
-The tool understands where students excel and where they struggle, delivering a personalized learning path for each student with adaptive practice.
+The developmental math courseware aimed to help students progress through developmental math content efficiently and successfully build upon vital concepts, so they could move on to credit-bearing math courses.
+The tool understood where they struggled based on answers and inputs to then deliver a personalized learning path for each student with adaptive practice.

-The learning tool will provide streamlined personalized instruction and practice through software - so will allow for acceleration, and will fit in any course format where instructors want students both learning and practicing.
+The learning tool provided streamlined personalized instruction and practice through lab-led software.
+The tool encouraged acceleration, and fit into any course format where instructors wanted students learning at their own pace.

 Product Differentiators:

-Dev math adaptive pre-assessment, focus on reporting results at student & class level.
-RIO aims to help faculty improve developmental math retention and completion rates.
-60% of community college students are referred to developmental math, yet only a third of those students go on to finish.
+The adaptive pre-assessment focused on reporting results at student and class levels.
+RIO aimed to help faculty improve developmental math retention and completion rates.
+Sixty percent of community college students were referred to developmental math, yet only a third of those students went on to finish.

-We kicked the project off with a co-design session with community college developmental math instructors from Colorado.
-We sat down to better understand what impeded the teaching experience from both a class setup process and paper-work stand point.
-From their perspective, how students learn best in the modern classroom.
-These sessions were split into back-and-forth interview questions and simple design tasks to solve their biggest issues.
+We kicked off the project using a co-design session with community college developmental math instructors.
+We sat down to better understand what impeded the teaching experience from a class setup process standpoint.

 Start with a temperature check and set the benchmark